FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 ## Automation

+!!! tldr "In a hurry?"
+    - Cloud-init allows for running a script, or other initial configuration on virtual machines on first boot.
+    - It is also responsible for managing password resets when desired.
+It can be used to fully automate the setup of a virtual machine.
+    - Terraform and Ansible are tools that interact with the cloud API to provision virtual machines programmatically.
+    - Ansible is also capable of running inside a virtual machine to configure the software within.
+    - Terraform requires full control of the machines it is managing and implements what's called immutable infrastructure.

 As discussed before, that makes an IaaS cloud provider a cloud provider is the fact that they offer an API to automate the provisioning and deprovisioning of virtual machines as needed.
 However, that's not all.
 Simply starting a virtual machine is not enough, the software needs to be installed in it.